qubic-li/client/README.md

 ## Troubleshooting
 The Client creates a folder `log` where all error messages are stored.
 If the Client stops unexpected or doesn't open check if there is a log file with current date and check the error messages.

+### Authentication failed
+If you see an error like this `ERROR   LIVE AUTHENTICATION FAILED`, you should create a new AccessToken. https://pool.qubic.li

 ### GPU and WSL doesn't work
 The Community showed several solutions to that Problem.